euank/euank.com/_posts/2018-09-12-rust-on-lambda.md

 # How do they work?

-## crawbar -- Build a shared library to run via python
+## crowbar -- Build a shared library to run via python

 The [`crowbar`](https://github.com/ilianaw/rust-crowbar) project takes advantage of the fact that cpython will happily load a shared object file as a